pegasus-isi/pegasus-docker-deploy/README.md

 To build a submit host image, the pegasus-docker-deploy script simply runs this script, with no arguments.
 But to build a worker host image, the pegasus-docker-deploy script runs this script with the string **worker** as argument.

 ## pegasus-docker-deploy script
+The first thing the script does is to read the amazon configuration file and export some environment variables required to start the instances on amazon EC2. **Note that once the script is finished, those environment variables will be unset, meaning that if you want to use docker-machine commands that relate with amazon EC2 you will have to export those variables again, otherwise you will not have permission to do anything.**

-First, this script starts one host on EC2 called pegasus-keystore-value using the docker-machine tool.
+Then this script starts one host on EC2 called **pegasus-keystore** using the docker-machine tool.
 The host's configurations will be the same as those defined on the aws configuration file.
 The configurations that are not present on that file will be the default ones.
 This host will be used to start the key-value store required by the multi-host network.
 The key-value store holds information about the network.

 When the first host is started, docker-machine tool creates a security group called *docker-machine*.
 This is the default security group which is used by the script.
 It does not support other security groups.
 After starting the key-store value host on EC2, the script opens the required ports for the docker-machine security group so that all hosts in the cluster can communicate among themselves.